Vacation Rental Management Company: Business Model and Growth Strategies Overview

 Adjust your marketing and distribution strategy.
 If you manage beach villas and now want to cover the city apartments or mountain cabins segment, you’ll have to rethink your marketing and distribution approach because obviously these are different guest groups.

-For example, you can follow the example of the Elliott Realty property management company that created separate brand websites for different property types and locations, e.g., luxury rentals, beach villas, golf packages, and so on.
+By way of illustration, you can follow the example of the Elliott Realty property management company that created separate brand websites for different property types and locations, e.g., luxury rentals, beach villas, golf packages, and so on.

 Acquire smaller companies